-The number of persons 16-74 years old in the labour force in the 3rd quarter of 2017 was 198,600 corresponding to an activity rate of 82%.
-The number of employed persons was 194,300 while unemployed persons were 4,300.
-The employment rate was 80.2% and the unemployment rate 2.2%.
-From the 3rd quarter of 2016 the number of employed persons stayed the same but the employment rate decreased by 2.1 percentage points.
-At the same time the number of unemployed persons decreased by 900 and the unemployment rate fell by 0.5 points.
-The unemployment rate among females was 2.5% and 1.9% among males.
+The number of 16–74 year olds in the labour force in the 3rd quarter of 2018 was 206,700 corresponding to an activity rate of 82.4%.
+The number of employed persons was 202,200 while unemployed persons were 4,500.
+The employment rate was 80.6% and the unemployment rate 2.2%.
+The number of unemployed females was 2,200 corresponding to 2.3% unemployment rate and 2,300 males were unemployed or 2.0% unemployment rate.
+The number of employed persons has increased by 7,900 from the 3rd quarter of 2017 and increase in the employment rate by 0.4 percentage points.
+At the same time the number of unemployed increased slightly or by 200 but the unemployment rate stayed unchanged.

 Persons are classified as unemployed when they have no employment, are actively seeking a job and could start working within two weeks or have found a job which starts within three months.
 Students who are not employed and fulfil this criteria are considered unemployed.
 People are classified as working (employed) if they worked one hour or more in the reference week or were absent from work they usually carry out.